solidnerd/terraform-provider-libvirt/website/docs/r/coreos_ignition.html.markdown

 The `libvirt_ignition` resource can be integrated with terraform [Ignition Provider](/docs/providers/ignition/index.html).

-An example where a Terraform ignition provider object is used:
+An example where a terraform ignition provider object is used:

 ```hcl
 # Systemd unit resource containing the unit definition